WyattBlue/auto-editor/resources/motionDetection.md

-## How to Use Motion Detection
+## How to Use Motion Detection in Auto-Editor

-It's simple, just add `--edit_based_on motion`.
-The program will then look at each frame and determine the percentage of how many pixels have changed.
+Use the `--edit_based_on` option and pick the choice `motion`.
+Auto-Editor will then look at each frame and determine the percentage of how many pixels have changed.
 You can choose what percentage motion is considered "active" by using `--motion_threshold`.

-To remove the effect of random noise, each frame gets shrunked down and blurred before being compared.
+To remove the effect of random noise, each frame gets shrunken down and blurred before being compared.

 Run `auto-editor --edit_based_on --help` to see all the options, and you should see the following.